Singapore’s Healthcare Industry: Gateway to ASEAN’s Healthcare Market

 Pharmaceutical and biomedical industries: Leading drivers of economic growth

 The country’s deep base of skilled talents, pro-business environment, infrastructure, and thriving research and development landscape has attracted some of the largest pharma firms in the world.
-This has resulted in Singapore being one of the few countries that are able to export more pharmaceutical products (approx. US$8.1 billion in 2019) than it imports (US$3.19 billion in 2019).
+This has resulted in Singapore being one of the few countries that are able to export more pharmaceutical products (approx. US$369 billion in 2020) than it imports (US$8.92 billion in 2020).

 There are currently more than 50 manufacturing facilities in the country, with eight of the world’s ten largest pharmaceutical firms owning plants in Singapore.
 Some of the major players include Abbott, GlaxoSmithKline, Novartis, and Pfizer, who account for more than 40 percent of Singapore’s regional market.

-Since the onset of the COVID-19 pandemic, there has been an increase in demand for emergency and intensive-care use drugs, such as antibiotics and anesthesia products, with Europe, the US, and Japan being the largest export markets for Singapore in the first half of 2020.
+Since the onset of the COVID-19 pandemic, there has been an increase in demand for emergency and intensive-care use drugs, such as antibiotics and anesthesia products, with Europe, the US, and Japan being the largest export markets for Singapore.

 Research and development